-As for the joint venture option, instead of free market access which was promised by the Chinese government, the maximum percentage of shares that a foreign company is allowed to own is 50%, also known as the 50:50 rule, and that has sparked concerns in the EU about how European companies operate in China.
+As for the joint venture option, instead of free-market access which was promised by the Chinese government, the maximum percentage of shares that a foreign company is allowed to own is 50%, also known as the 50:50 rule and that has sparked concerns in the EU about how European companies operating in China.
 Still, this stalling economic reform does not deter European businesses and individuals from entering into the Chinese market on the backdrop of a burgeoning Chinese middle class.
-Nevertheless, company law in China requires foreign companies to form a limited company with a minimum share capital of 30,000 RMB (€3,780), but in reality the Ministry of Commerce has discretionary power to approve a company with shared capital normally at 140,000 RMB (€17,642).
+Nevertheless, company law in China requires foreign companies to form a limited company with a minimum share capital of 30,000 RMB (€3,780), but in reality, the Ministry of Commerce has discretionary power to approve a company with shared capital normally at 140,000 RMB (€17,642).
 That is much higher than the minimum legal requirement to incorporate a company.
-Shareholders have a two-year period to pay the registered capital, otherwise they might face penalties for not complying with the relevant law.
+Shareholders have a two-year period to pay the registered capital, otherwise, they might face penalties for not complying with the relevant law.

 In Britain, by contrast, registering a limited company is just a click away on your computer.
 Companies House, the de facto government agency responsible for registering companies and recording company information, is accessible online.
 There are no restrictions on business activities when registering a company by foreign entities or individuals.
 Also, no share capital needs to be pledged before and after incorporation.
 In other words, you are not required to put up any registered capital to register a limited company, neither are you obligated to fully pay the registered capital after the operation.
 So all things considered, government restrictions in China are easing up, nonetheless, the hurdles to operate a business in China faced by European companies have not come to an end.
 In fact, many are still struggling with legal systems in China.